Iceteatree/Iceteatree/README.md

 <img align="right" alt="GIF" src="https://github.com/Iceteatree/Iceteatree/blob/963cffd0e3a92d991842400f848d75e78a524bf6/Developer%20activity.gif" width="360px"/>

 - 🔭 I’m currently enrolled in a Full Stack Web Development Bootcamp.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Web Dev Interview Questions and Terminology
 - 👯 I’m looking to collaborate on nothing at the moment.
 - 🤔 I’m looking for help with beginner tips and tricks.
 - 💬 Ask me about how to design stuff.
 I'm good at that. 😝